 - Drive shafts

-Like with any vehicle, the Ram isn’t exempt of the usual wear and tear items that needs replacement after a while, irrespective of how well it was looked after.
-As the truck ages there are some higher costing maintenance items that will start to rear their ugly heads.
+Like with any vehicle, the Ram isn’t exempt from the usual wear and tear items that need replacement after a while, irrespective of how well it was looked after.
+As the truck ages, there are some higher costing maintenance items that will start to rear their ugly heads.

-Higher costing maintenance items can include but not limited to:
+Higher costing maintenance items can include but are not limited to:

 - Brake Rotors